BinitDOX/Manga-Colorizer/README.md

 3. Open browser settings menu (3 dots), select 'Extensions', then select '+(from .zip / crx)' and browse for the 'Frontend-Chrome.crx' file.
 4. Toggle on the extension and accept the permissions.
 5. Follow Step-0 of 'Client Usage Instructions - PC - Chrome'
-6. Open any manga on https://ww5.manganelo.tv/
+6. Open any manga on https://ww5.manganelo.tv/ or https://chapmanganelo.com/
 7. Tap settings menu, scroll down, select the colorizer extension.
 8. Then turn on cached panels, also input the server URL in the 'API Base-URL', and go back.
 9. Click the 'Colorize' button, that should appear next to 'Next chapter'.